-- We use our Parking Lot to capture big features, themes, and major initiatives.
+- We use our Table Layout to capture big features, themes, and major initiatives.
 At any given time this list contains 20-30 big items.
 We will often group similar items together into a bigger theme, such as “PDF export improvements.”
 Smaller features, usability testing issues, and bugs get added to our agile project management tool (Pivotal Tracker).

-- Using our Parking Lot a small group does gut-level ordering based on our feel for customer impact and our internal strategic goals.
+- Using our Table Layout, a small group does gut-level ordering based on our feel for customer impact and our internal strategic goals.

-- Then using our Planning Board prioritization feature we pull in the top handful of items from the Parking Lot for scoring.
+- Then using our Planning Board prioritization feature we pull in the top handful of items from the Table Layout for scoring.
 If we are considering shifting something on our product roadmap, we’ll pull in one or more roadmap items to give us a side-by-side comparison.